anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

         application/rdap-x+json;extensions="rdap_level_0 rdapx fred";q=1

-When a server is programmed to understand the RDAP-X media type, it SHOULD respond with this media type in the Content-Type header.
+When a server is programmed to understand the RDAP-X media type, it SHOULD respond with this media type in the `content-type` header.
 By doing so, clients will be able to detect if the server recognizes the media type.
 Otherwise, the server will use the 'application/rdap+json' media type signalling to the client that the RDAP-X media type is not recognized by the server.
-This updates the usage of the Content-Type header with RDAP defined in RFC 7480, but this usage is backward compatible.
+This updates the usage of the `content-type` header with RDAP defined in RFC 7480, but this usage is backward compatible.

 If both a client and server support the RDAP-X media type, and the client requests